stellarizondigitals-cloud/toypetme/replit.md

 ToyPetMe is a mobile-first virtual pet game inspired by Tamagotchi, Neko Atsume, and idle games like Pokémon Smile.
 The application provides a delightful, stress-free experience where users care for virtual pets through feeding, playing, cleaning, and rest activities.
 The game features a stat-based progression system, mini-games, rewards, and social elements.

 The project is built as a full-stack web application optimized for mobile devices, with a pet care interface, marketplace functionality, and game mechanics.
+Users must create an account to play, ensuring their pet progress is saved and protected.

+## Recent Changes

+**November 8, 2025 - Authentication System Implemented**
+- Complete session-based authentication with email/password
+- Secure signup/login/logout flows with session regeneration (prevents session fixation attacks)
+- Protected routes requiring authentication for all game features
+- User profile page with account details and logout functionality
+- Bottom navigation extended to 5 tabs (Home, Shop, Items, Games, Profile)
+- Default pet "Fluffy" created automatically for new users
+- Multi-user support throughout backend (replaced demo user approach)

 ## User Preferences